yoki-labs/yoki-monorepo/README.md

 ## Standards

-**Once we have a stable prod, never commit straight to main!
-Always use a feature branch and create PRs!**.
 Please make sure you run `pnpm build` and `pnpm lint:fix` before pushing commits to your branch.
 The husky git commit hook should do it for you, but if it doesn't, be sure to do it yourself.

 ## Terms